Buren R. Sherman

-Sherman was elected county judge of Benton County upon his return, resigning from the post in 1866 to accept a position in the office of the clerk of the district court.
+Sherman was elected county judge of Benton County upon his return, serving from 1865 to 1866.
+He resigned this position to accept a position in the office of the clerk of the district court.

-From 1874 to 1881 he was Iowa's state auditor.
+State Auditor

+In 1874 he ran for State Auditor of Iowa, that he was elected by a majority of 28,425 over J. M. King, an "anti-monopoly" candidate.
+In 1876, he was reelected, receiving 50,272 more votes than W. Growneweg, of the Democratic Party, and Leonard Browne, of the Greenback Party.
+In 1878, he was reelected, receiving majority of 7,164 over the combine votes of Colonel Eiboeck, of the Democratic Party, and G. V. Swearenger, of the Greenback Party.

+Governorship

-Sherman was elected Governor of Iowa in 1882 and was the first occupant of the governor's office in the Iowa State Capitol; however, it was his successor, William Larrabee, who first occupied the office for a full term.
+Sherman was elected Governor of Iowa in 1882, Sherman received 133,330 votes, against 83,244 for Kinne and 28,112 for D. M. Clark.
+He was the first occupant of the governor's office in the Iowa State Capitol.
+However, it was his successor, William Larrabee, who first occupied the office for a full term.
+In 1883, he ran for a second term, resulting in vote totals of: Sherman, 164,182; Kinne, 139,093; Weaver, 23,089.

+During his terms, several new state agencies were authorized, including the state veterinary surgeon office, state bureau of labor statistics and a state oil inspector office.
+The Iowa legislature also passed, and Sherman signed, an alcohol prohibition act as well as several tax reform bills.

+Personal life

 In 1885, he was awarded an LL.D. from the University of Iowa.
 He was also a freemason who was especially active in Scottish Rite Masonry and helped found the Des Moines Scottish Rite Consistory.

+He married Lena Kendall on August 20, 1862 and they had two children.

 Sherman died November 11, 1904, and is buried in the Evergreen Cemetery in Vinton, Iowa.